THE REAL STORY BEHIND OUR TRAVELS

 When Trevor was one year old and I was 40, my dad, who had always been my rock, died of lung cancer, and 10 days later, I got the news I had expected, but hoped would never come – I had bone cancer in my left shoulder blade.
 I hadn’t even had time to process the death of my dad and now I had to deal with my own cancer and all its implications.
 Yes, you can say that this was one of the most difficult times in my life.

 I had to have my entire shoulder and part of my collar bone removed and was virtually unable to use my left arm.
 The top of my arm was basically sewn onto what was left of my collar bone, which meant that my already short and curved arm was even shorter and more disfigured!
-And because the new attached area was so delicate, I wasn’t unable to lift anything heavy on my right arm either!
+And because the new attached area was so delicate, I wasn’t able to lift anything heavy on my right arm either!
 No more lifting or carrying my 1 year old son, doing everyday chores, normal beauty maintenance (like putting my hair into a ponytail), carrying heavy bags on my adventures, or a hundred other things we all take for granted!

 Needless to say, I was overcome with grief and the “Why Me?” that had overwhelmed me as a child came back in full force.
 My greatest passion (besides my family, of course!) was traveling and how was I supposed to go on these grand adventures with 3 kids without using my arms to lift anything heavy?